 The sealed-beam headlight has twin filaments for high or low beam operation.
-Push the dimmer switch, mounted on the brake control handgrip, to the low beam position (see inset) to obtain a low headlight beam.
-Push the switch again to obtain high beam.
+Push the dimmer switch (B), mounted on the brake control handgrip (A), to the low beam position (C) to obtain a low headlight beam.
+Push the switch again to obtain high beam (D).

 Low beam should be used as in your automobile when meeting other vehicles.
 If one filament of your headlight should fail, the other beam can still be used.
-Change sealed-beam as soon as possible for most efficient lighting and safety.
+However, replace sealed-beam unit as soon as possible for most efficient lighting and safety.

-See pages 25 and 26 for information on changing sealed-beam headlight, as well as bulbs in the taillight, speedometer and tachometer.
+See pages 26 and 27 for information on changing sealed-beam headlight, as well as bulbs in the taillight, speedometer and tachometer.
 Headlight aiming is also explained.